 |Components||Steamed milk, espresso||Espresso, steamed milk, milk foam||Espresso, chocolate, steamed milk, whipped cream/marshmallows||Double espresso, steamed milk, milk foam|

 |Serving||In a glass||Ceramic coffee cup||In a glass||Glass or coffee cup|

 |Calories||Under 100 calories||75 calories (nonfat milk)/ 120 calories (whole milk)||300+ calories, depending on the additional toppings||From 130-290 calories depending on the type of milk used|

 I hope that after reading this you’re now armed with enough information to order your preferred drink from any high street coffee shop menu.

 If you’re still undecided which you might like the best here a bit more of a helping hand.
 If easier if you focus on just two factors – how strong do you want your coffee and how much milk foam you would prefer.

 If you love a strong coffee I would recommend that you order a Macchiato.
 If you would rather have a more milky coffee maybe the Latte is going to be a good option.

-If you enjoy a sweet and desert-like beverage the chocolate mocha is sure the tickle your tastebuds!
+If you enjoy a sweet and desert-like beverage, the chocolate mocha is sure to tickle your tastebuds!